 Sarah has performed with various companies and orchestras across Canada, including Waterloo Chamber Players, Grand Philharmonic Choir of Kitchener Waterloo, Opera McGill, Halifax Summer Opera, and with Orchestre Metropolitain under the baton of Nicolas Ellis.
 Sarah has also completed residencies at the Banff Centre for Arts and Creativity, Lachine International Vocal Academy, the Stratford Summer Music Program, and the Scuola Giovanni Grasso.

 Her desire to express herself through the genre has propelled her development as a multidisciplinary artist.
 Sarah concurrently channels her passion for building a show from the ground up through directing, as well as performing on stage.
 Recent directorial projects included a new production of Leonard Bernstein’s Trouble in Tahiti and Rita by Donizetti.
 Sarah dreams of reimagining more operas in the future and giving them a modern twist!

-Sarah recently participated in the Talent 2019 Gala at the Opéra de Montréal where she was awarded the top prize of Stingray Music Rising Star.
-In 2019, Sarah was an award winner at the Metropolitan Opera National Council Auditions (Buffalo/Toronto) and earned the prestigious Jacqueline Desmarais Grant for Young Canadian Opera Singers.
+Sarah was awarded the top prize of Stingray Music Rising Star in the 2019 l’Opéra de Montréal talent gala.
+That same year, Sarah was an award winner at the Metropolitan Opera National Council Auditions (Buffalo/Toronto District) and earned the prestigious Jacqueline Desmarais Grant for Young Canadian Opera Singers.